Menu • Quick Links • Search

 “At the concept stage, there was debate between a concrete design and a steel design, so after much evaluation about cost and the inspiration to make it modular with interchangeable interlocking pieces, galvanized steel was the clear choice,” - John Hemphill, Hemphill Towers

-Typically, constructing a permanent tower like this would take one to two months.
-However, a Hemphill Modular BULL Tower can be deployed and assembled in just 2–3 days.
-Factors like elevation, weather conditions, and tower height determine the required base strength.
-To address this, 2,400-pound interlocking concrete weights can be added to the base, one at a time, to ensure the necessary stability.
+While building a permanent tower traditionally takes one to two months, A Hemphill Modular BULL Tower can be deployed and assembled in just 2-3 days.
+The required base strength varies depending on factors like elevation, weather conditions, and tower height.
+To maintain stability, 2,400-pound interlocking concrete weights are added incrementally to the base, ensuring optimal performance in all conditions.

-The groundbreaking tower design offers numerous benefits: the elimination of guy wires for simpler setup; portability for easy relocation or temporary rental; no need to penetrate the ground or disturb the environment; the ability to convert from temporary to permanent use; support for heavy antenna loads; and rapid deployment.
-This rental fleet of modular, on-grade BULL Towers not only disrupts an entire industry but also enhances a critical solution that people depend on every day!
+This revolutionary tower design brings a host of advantages: no guy wires for a simpler setup, portability for easy relocation or temporary rental, zero environmental impact (as it doesn’t require ground penetration), the ability to shift from temporary to permanent use, and the capacity to support heavy antenna loads.
+In short, Hemphill’s fleet of modular BULL Towers is not only disrupting an entire industry but also providing a critical, fast-deploying communications solution that people rely on every day!

 Newly Complete